 Resource Investing News Featured Stock

 Los Andes Copper Ltd. (TSXV:LA) is a Canadian resource company focused on advancing its 100 percent-owned Vizcachitas Project in copper-rich Chile.
 The Vizcachitas property contains a large copper-molybdenum porphyry deposit which occurs in the same geological belt as several other world-class copper-molybdenum porphyry deposits.

 An updated 2014 NI 43-101 resource estimate for Vizcachitas outlines an Indicated resource of 8.5 billion pounds of copper and 281 million pounds of molybdenum, and an Inferred resource of 2.4 billion pounds of copper and 88 million pounds of molybdenum.
 Based on this resource estimate, Vizcachitas is the largest undeveloped copper project in South America that is not controlled by a major mining company.

 Los Andes Copper is managed by a strong team of mining professionals who have the expertise to advance the Vizcachitas project.
-The company recently closed a $1.32 million first tranche of a planned $2.3 million private placement.
+The company recently raised $8.04 million in funding for its work programs on the property.

 - Chile ranked #1 Mining Jurisdiction in Latin America

 - Largest undeveloped copper project in South America not controlled by majors

 - Large NI 43-101 resource base: 8.5 billion pounds Indicated copper and 2.4 billion pounds Inferred copper

 - Excellent local and regional infrastructure: water, power, smelters, ports